-Initial planning (conducted before scoping) involved utilising digital elevation data and satellite imagery to identify potential roost sites for Cape Vulture within a 50 km radius of the project area (defined as the Verkykerskop WEF cluster).
-During scoping and the course of the first pre-construction monitoring trip, these sites were briefly visited to verify signs of vulture use.
+Initial planning (conducted prior to scoping) involved utilising a combination of digital elevation data and satellite imagery to identify potential roost sites for Cape Vulture within a 50 km radius of the project area (defined as the Verkykerskop WEF cluster).
+During scoping and the course of the first preconstruction monitoring trip these sites were briefly visited to verify signs of vulture use.
 Three roost sites were identified (see Section 3).
 Contact was then made with Dr. Gareth Tate from the Endangered Wildlife Trust (together with Mulilo) to establish the extent of knowledge regarding the three roosts identified within the Area of Influence (AOI).
 Efforts were also made to organise permission from landowners to access the roost sites.
-Valuable insights were also obtained from landowners Rick Dillon and Graham Hobbs.
+Valuable insights were also obtained from land owners Rick Dillon and Graham Hobbs.